arnt/regext-epp-variants/draft-galvin-regext-epp-variants.md

 make any difference, whether a variant has DNS name servers or not?

 Exempted domain: A preexisting domain that exists as a stand-alone domain, but would be part of a variant group if it were allocated now.
-The same entity principle does not apply to exempted domains.
+Exempted domains may exist with any registrant at any registrar.
 The exemption stops as soon as at most 1 allocated domain remains within a variant group.

 Blocked domain: A domain that cannot be allocated due to its disposition